Postmastectomy Reconstruction Is Associated with Improved Survival in Patients with Invasive Breast Cancer: A Single-institution Study

 THE SURGICAL MANAGEMENT of breast cancer continues to evolve as surgeons seek to minimize breast disfigurement and morbidity while maintaining oncologic safety.
 To this end, breast conservation surgery became the preferred treatment for early-stage breast cancer after studies proved equivalent survival compared with mastectomy,1 thus allowing surgeons to safely maintain the natural breast mound.
 However, despite this initial trend toward breast conservation, there has been an increase in mastectomy rates over the past decade and recent studies estimate nearly half of patients with early-stage breast cancer are undergoing mastectomy.2-4 For these patients who require or elect for mastectomy, breast reconstruction is an important part of their surgical care.
 It is known that the disfigurement associated with mastectomy negatively affects body image and sexual function and surgically conserving or restoring the breast mound enhances the psychosocial quality of life in patients undergoing mastectomy.5-9 However, there may be more benefit to reconstruction that is yet to be identified.
 Recent population-level data suggested a survival benefit for reconstructed patients compared with patients undergoingmastectomy without reconstruction10-13 and there is research to suggest possible anticarcinogenic effects of implant reconstruction.14, 15 Although these findings are intriguing, they are based on a few populationlevel studies with overall low reconstruction rates.
 Therefore, further investigations are needed to confirm a causal role of reconstruction on improved breast cancer outcomes and survival.
 Nearly all patients at our institution are offered postmastectomy reconstruction, resulting in a reconstruction rate of 70 per cent, which is nearly triple the modern rates reported in national databases (15 to 25%).16, 17 Thus, our breast cancer patient population represents an ideal cohort for studying differences related to reconstruction.
 We therefore sought to evaluate overall survival in patients who underwent immediate or delayed breast reconstruction at our institution.

 The primary outcome of our study was overall survival.
 Patients were grouped according to mastectomy with reconstruction or mastectomy without reconstruction.
 Demographic and tumor-specific data were categorized into ordinal groups and compared using the x2 test.
 Survival times were calculated using the Kaplan-Meier method from the date of diagnosis to the date of death or date of last follow-up.
 The logrank test was used to compare the equality of survival curves.
 A multivariate Cox proportional hazards model controlling for demographic (age, race, payer source) and cancer-specific (stage, presence of LVI, triple negative disease, adjuvant treatment) covariates was performed and presented as hazard ratios (HRs) with 95 per cent confidence intervals (CIs).
 All statistical tests were two-sided, and P values < 0.05 were considered statistically significant.
+SPSS software was used for all analysis (Version 12; Chicago, IL).

 Of the 1716 patients treated for breast cancer at UCSD-MCC over our study period, 626 (36.5%) underwent mastectomy.
 We excluded 141 patients with DCIS and eight patients based on male sex.
 The remaining 474 female patients treated with mastectomy for invasive breast cancer during our study period comprised our study population.
 Demographic and tumor characteristics are described in Table 1.
 The majority of patients were white, age 41 to 64 years, and had ER/PR-positive tumors with ductal histology.